- 12 min. read

 Is your site not ranking as well as you thought it would?
 Don’t lose hope!
 Even if you don’t have a ton of experience with SEO, I have 10 easy SEO fixes you can try on your own to boost your search engine rankings.

+But wait!
 Before we get to the quick SEO tips, I should give you my secret for figuring out which aspects of your site need the most help.
 I’ll tell you after this intro.

-Welcome back.
 Are you ready to hear about my secret to quickly figuring out ways you can improve your SEO?
 My secret is… not actually that secret.

 How to do a quick SEO analysis of your website

 To easily identify areas of your site that need an SEO fix, use an SEO audit tool!
 We have our very own SEO checker on our website that makes finding those easy SEO fixes so simple.

 If you want to follow along with your very own SEO site report, head over to our SEO checker, add your information and get your SEO report You’ll then have access to some valuable SEO suggestions for your website to help you take action.
 Now that we’ve discussed doing the SEO analysis, I’ll dive into 10 SEO fixes so you can learn how to get better search engine rankings.

 10 Easy SEO Fixes You Need to Know